aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 ### Structure of test suite

+#### Logic Components

+- ```BeforeSuite``` : All common steps that should be performed before the suite are added here.
+- ```AfterSuite``` : All common steps that should be performed after the suite are added here.

 Most of the test suites follow the following structure.
 Some of the functions used below are just an example for illustration of functionality.
-Additions or deletions to the below snippet may be required for any new test.
+Additions or deletions to the below snippet may be required for any new test suite.

 ```go
 package <package_name>